A Focus on DUI Defense

 Certified by the National Highway Traffic Safety Administration (NHTSA) and the International Association of Chiefs of Police (IACP) to administer Standardized Field Sobriety Tests (SFSTs) and certified in the Drug Evaluation & Classification Training Program.

-Mr. Nash is a longtime member of the California DUI Lawyers Association as well as numerous other Criminal Defense Associations, including National College for DUI Defense, California Attorneys for Criminal Justice (CACJ) and the National Association of Criminal Defense Lawyers (NACDL).
+Mr. Nash is a Past President of the Monterey County Trial Lawyers Association and a longtime member of the California DUI Lawyers Association as well as numerous other Criminal Defense Associations, including National College for DUI Defense, California Attorneys for Criminal Justice (CACJ) and the National Association of Criminal Defense Lawyers (NACDL).
 Tom is the lawyer other lawyers talk to when they have questions about DUI defense.

 Personalized Criminal Defense Assistance